1 Kings 11

 The Lord appears to Solomon twice - once in Gibeon to grant him wisdom (1 Kings 3), once at the dedication of the temple (1 Kings 9).
 Both times, He commanded Solomon not to follow other gods.
 Both times, Solomon heard the word of the Lord.
 And yet he kept it not.
 God's judgment is swift and irrevocable: "I will surely rend the kingdom from thee."

 But notice what follows: not all is torn away.
 One tribe will remain to Solomon's son.
 Why?
-Not because Solomon deserves it.
-Not because his sin is overlooked.
-But "for David my servant's sake, and for Jerusalem's sake which I have chosen."
+"For David my servant's sake, and for Jerusalem's sake which I have chosen."
 God tore the kingdom to judge apostasy - to show that turning from Him has consequences.
 But He preserved a remnant because of His covenant promise to David.
 The Davidic line would not end.
 The promise was not revoked.
 Even in judgment, mercy breaks through.

 The same verb keeps returning: the LORD raised up an adversary.
 The trouble that now closes in on Solomon is not bad luck or restless politics.
 It is sent.